 Encore performance from Berlin!
 The trio of new-era songbird Lucia Cadotsch, saxophonist Otis Sandsjö & bassist Petter Eldh – a group that reanimates jazz standards like no one else – returns to the Sound It Out after a fantastic performance in the series this past January.
 Reviewing the group’s debut album, “Speak Low” (Yellow Bird/Enja), The Guardian aptly declared: “Remember the name Lucia Cadotsch – you’re going to be hearing a lot of it.”
 Lucia won the 2017 Echo Jazz Prize – the German equivalent of a Grammy Award – for Best Vocalist of the Year for “Speak Low.”
 She and her Swedish friends Otis and Petter bring the bittersweet repertoire of Billie Holiday, Nina Simone, Abbey Lincoln and Dinah Washington – not to mention Kurt Weill & Bertolt Brecht – vividly alive for a new generation of listeners.

 Vocalist Fay Victor, a Sound It Out favorite, returns to Greenwich House to kick off the new season of the series with an evening of duo performances alongside the great pianist Myra Melford, who makes her belated return to Greenwich House from the West Coast.
-The night’s special guest will be cellist Marika Hughes, who will join Fay and Myra to make it a trio for several pieces.
+Esteemed flutist-composer Nicole Mitchell has said about Fay that “the whole legacy of jazz is in her voice,” while All About Jazz has praised Myra as having an “intrepid virtuosity that’s consistently breathtaking.”
+The night’s special guest will be the excellent cellist Marika Hughes, who will join Fay and Myra to make it a trio.

 The fantastic Angelica Sanchez Nonet returns to the Sound It Out series, with the band featuring some of the creative music scene’s finest players giving voice to this composer-pianist’s most textured writing.
 The New York Times says: “In her piano playing as well as her compositions, Angelica Sanchez seeks out the lyrical heartbeat within any avant-garde storm.”

-A double-bill with the vivacious drummer Vinnie Sperrazza as linchpin.
-The first half presents guitarist Sean Moran – making his Sound It Out debut – leading his Sun Tiger trio with Vinnie and cellist Hank Roberts.
-The second half features a trio of Vinnie with the starry partners of soprano saxophonist Sam Newsome and pianist Angie Sanchez.
+This show presents the ever-vivacious drummer Vinnie Sperrazza’s return to Sound It Out as the linchpin of a double-bill.
+The first half has guitarist Sean Moran – whom All Music Guide lauded for blending “a rock sensibility with a free aesthetic” – making his series debut, leading his Sun Tiger trio with Vinnie and cellist Hank Roberts.
+Their set will celebrate the release of the band’s eponymous debut album on Skirl Records.
+The night’s second half features a trio of Vinnie – described aptly as “insanely versatile” by All About Jazz – with the starry partners of soprano saxophonist Sam Newsome and pianist Angie Sanchez.

 The wonderful guitarist Amanda Monaco makes her Sound It Out debut, teaming with sundry musical friends to celebrate her birthday!
 Amanda’s guitar playing is “well within the modernist canon, but quite distinctive,” according to the New York City Jazz Record.
 “Her phrasing is often made up of tartly dissonant chords and insistent yet off-kilter repetitions that remind one of Grant Green by way of Andrew Hill… Her playing is utterly unique, a breath of fresh air in the cookie-cutter climes of both mainstream and free jazz.”